Why is my kitchen buildup

 How often should I clean my kitchen to prevent buildup?

-It's recommended to clean your kitchen surfaces at least once a week to prevent buildup from accumulating.
+It's recommended to clean your kitchen surfaces at least once a week to prevent the accumulation of grease, food residue, and mineral deposits.

-What's the best way to remove grease buildup from my stovetop?
+What's the best way to clean grout in my kitchen?

 Connect with certified professionals in your area